andrewt0301/hse-acos-course/docs/grades.md

 <!---
-The JavaScript code below is needed to suppport rendering of TeX formulas in GitHub Pages.
+The JavaScript code below is needed to support rendering of TeX formulas in GitHub Pages.

 See this for kramdown:
 https://mikelove.wordpress.com/2015/07/01/how-to-use-latex-math-in-rmd-to-display-properly-on-github-pages/